Rebne/forum_project/README.md

 - [ ] Posts stored in the database.
 - [ ] Comments stored in the database.
 - [ ] SQL queries effective and efficient.
 [Extra]
+- [ ] Update README with new ERD image

 ### Registration and login
 - [x] Registration requires email, username, and password.